 Experts from Medical Express Clinic, located at Harley Street in London have prepared an FAQ to boost public about Diabetes.
 In case you have more queries or anything particular to ask about, just feel free to contact us.

-Medically, the disease is called Diabetes Mellitus and it is broadly divided in three types:
+Medically, the disease is called Diabetes Mellitus and it is broadly divided into three types:

 The causes of diabetes vary widely, ranging from your family history, health, ethnicity, the local environment, formation of your genetic structure and others.
 There’s no single cause that fits all types of the disease.
 It depends on an individual and the type of diabetes he or she is diagnosed with.